ThikaXer/One-way-to-Hiding-Formalization/README.md

 # NOTE: OUTDATED INSTRUCTIONS.
-Use Isabelle2025 snapshot
+Use Isabelle2025 snapshot and afp-devel

 ## Installation of Isabelle 2024 - How to get the theories running